Frequently Asked Questions About The Baltimore Symphony’s Contract Negotiations

 We greatly appreciate and value the members of our orchestra and admire their superb musicianship, and the current proposal will maintain the BSO’s status as a major orchestra, committed to touring, recording and broadcasting.
-Of the 21 major orchestras across the country as defined by budget size, one third have seasons less than 52 weeks - that percentage number is higher when considering those orchestras in our immediate peer group.
+Of the 21 major orchestras across the country as defined by budget size, one third have seasons fewer than 52 weeks - that percentage number is higher when considering those orchestras in our immediate peer group.
 Our peers in Detroit, Atlanta and St. Louis have taken similar steps to adjust season length with tremendous artistic success and we are confident we can do the same.

 It was announced that the BSO’s FY18 audited financial statements contained an audit opinion with a going concern emphasis of matter – what does that mean?

-The BSO’s audited financial statements also show that the financial results for FY18 have improved versus the prior three years; and, reinforce the critical importance of the work underway to move the BSO to a sustainable business model.
+The BSO’s audited financial statements also show that the financial results for FY18 have improved versus the prior three years; and reinforce the critical importance of the work underway to move the BSO to a sustainable business model.
 Read the BSO’s press release here.

 The BSO has made its FY2017 and FY2018 public form 990s as well as the most recent audited financial statements available on its website.

-- As efforts to negotiation on this proposal were underway, and following significant advocacy by friends of the BSO and our musicians, House Bill 1404 (HB 1404) – the John C. Merrill Act – was introduced by leaders in Annapolis during the 2019 session of the Maryland General Assembly.
+- As efforts to negotiate were underway and following significant advocacy by our musicians and friends of the BSO, House Bill 1404 (HB 1404) – the John C. Merrill Act – was introduced by leaders in Annapolis during the 2019 session of the Maryland General Assembly.
 The BSO worked collaboratively with our musicians and leaders in Annapolis to ensure the passage of this legislation, a bill calling for financial support of $1.6 million annually from the State in each of the next two years as well as authorizing a workgroup to help further examine our business model.

 If the funds allocated by the state legislation will not be paid, will the workgroup continue?